EveCloud/sdk/README.md

 ## Usage

-Most endpoints require authentication, either with an Auth Token or Personal Access Token.
+Most endpoints require authentication, either with an Access Token or API Token.
 Once you have your token, authenticating involves adding an Authorization header to each request:

 ```js